 The On Taking Pictures podcast is a weekly photography podcast.
 It’s brought to you by Jeffery Saddoris and Bill Wadman.
 Jeffery is a photography educator and writer, and Bill is a portrait photographer.

-Between them, they make one of the best and top podcasts of 2018.
+Between them, they make one of the best and top podcasts of 2020.
 Together they take on art, science and the philosophy behind photography.
-They talk shop well, and keep it upbeat.
+They talk well and keep it upbeat.

 These photography tutorials, looking at the photography business idea, are available on iTunes.

-The History of Photography is for those looking for, well, the history of photography.
-This podcast by Jeff Curto is my favorite of the photography podcasts.
+The History of Photography is for those who want to learn more about the evolution of photography.
+This podcast by Jeff Curto is my favourite of the photography podcasts.
 It has been discontinued in 2015 but the episodes stay relevant.

 Jeff Curto is a professor of photography, so there is no one better to give you this information.
 He covers different eras.
-And he even focuses on those prominent photographers you want to know about.
+He even focuses on those prominent photographers you want to know about.

-These photography tutorials, covering professional photographers is available on iTunes.
+These photography tutorials, covering professional photographers are available on iTunes.